mjkim21-dev/mjkim.github.io/docs/10-Resources/resources.md

 ---

 ## Overview
 “Subsystem A2 is implemented using Bluetooth Low Energy (BLE) communication via the aioble library, which provides a GATT-based interface; this allows it to exchange data with Subsystem A3 (Neel) within the overall system architecture.”

+For how my code is structured, each protocol is implemented as its own async def task, and then at the bottom, there’s a central async def main() that calls all of them using asyncio.gather().
+Because we’re using asyncio, we get cooperative concurrency, meaning each task runs until it hits an await, then the event loop switches to another task.
+This lets multiple parts of the system (BLE, UART, etc.) run responsively without blocking each other.
+Instead of using traditional blocking delays or writing interrupt-style logic, we rely on event-driven await calls and non-blocking sleeps to handle timing and communication.

 To download files, [here](314_final.zip) is a zip file containing everything from the kiCAD files to the code used.